* Honor Your Mom, Help a Mom. This Mother’s Day, let’s do something to help all these mothers on the frontlines of the pollution fight.

 But these women are often the key to change once they realize their children are being poisoned.
-They are the ones we usually work with to raise awareness about pollution in their communities and what they can do to keep safe, until the cleanup is completed.
-The story of Seynabou, a mother in Senegal, is a great example.
+They are the ones who are usually the most eager to learn what they can do to keep their families safe.

-So to all these women and mothers on the frontline of pollution… thanks.
+So to all these mothers on the frontlines of the pollution fight, THANK YOU.